-The radio telescope time needed to monitor a given pulsar depends on the precision needed by the LAT, its radio flux density (e.g. S{1400} in the ATNF catalog) and pulse profile, and the magnitude of its timing noise.
-Simple simulations indicate that gaus-
+The radio telescope time needed to monitor a given pulsar depends on the precision needed by the LAT, its radio flux density (e.g. S{1400} in the ATNF catalog), and the magnitude of its timing noise.
+Simple simulations indicate that gaussian smearing of gamma-ray arrival times barely degrades detection sensitivity, for smearing widths up to 0.05 periods.
+Once detected, gamma photon statistics drive the need for higher precision: the timing residuals should be smaller than the phase histogram bin width, which in turn should be wide enough to have at least several gamma photons per bin.
+For gamma-faint pulsars, 0.05 periods is again a typical minimum requirement, increasing to the microsecond range for fast, gamma-bright pulsars.